montahaee/montahaee.github.io/_i18n/en/_posts/2023-04-25-sidebar-table-of-contents.md

 ---
 layout: post
-title: a post with table of contents on a sidebar
+title: Table of contents on a sidebar of a post
 date: 2023-04-25 10:14:00-0400
 description: an example of a blog post with table of contents on a sidebar
 categories: sample-posts toc sidebar